PyPSA/atlite/doc/installation.rst

 To download weather data, you need to obtain credentials for a source of ERA5 data.

-We currently support two methods for dataset access:
+We currently support two methods for dataset access.

 Earth Data Hub (recommended)
 -----------------------------